University of York: Colleges

 York is a collegiate university and has eleven colleges.
 All colleges have equal status, and each has its own constitution.
-The day-to-day running of the colleges is managed by an elected committee of staff and student members chaired by the college's Provost.
-Most colleges have a Junior Common Room for undergraduate students, which is managed by the elected Junior Common Room Committee, and a Graduate Common Room for postgraduate students, as well as a Senior Common Room, which is managed by elected representatives of the college's academic and administrative members.
+Each college is governed by its own College Council, which contains a combination of university staff and elected student members and is chaired by a Senior College Fellow.
+The day-to-day running of the colleges is managed by administrative staff from the university's Student Life and Wellbeing unit, with all the colleges coordinated by an administrative Senior Colleges Manager.
+In 2023, the university substituted the academic role of College Principal for the unrenumerated post of Senior College Fellow.
+Most colleges have a Junior Common Room for undergraduate students, which is managed by the elected Junior Common Room Committee.
+Some colleges retain a Graduate Common Room for postgraduate students, as well as a Senior Common Room, which is managed by elected representatives of the college's academic and administrative members.
 Other colleges however combine undergraduate and postgraduate representation together into student associations.
 The colleges are deliberately assigned undergraduates, postgraduate students and staff from a wide mixture of disciplines.
 The Sunday Times noted, "The colleges are tight-knit communities within the university and enjoy a healthy rivalry."
 The colleges share practical features of the halls of residence of other UK universities, as well as the traditional Oxbridge and Durham colleges.
-The university is building two new colleges on Campus East, opening in 2021 and 2022.
+In recent years, the university has built three new colleges on Campus East.
 The ninth college was founded in 2014 and was named Constantine after the Roman emperor Constantine I, who was proclaimed Augustus in York in 306 AD.
 The tenth was founded in 2021 and named after Anne Lister.
 The eleventh was founded in 2022 and named after David Kato.